The cottages are situated in the middle of the Great Langdale valley, in 2 acres of garden and fellside.

 Chapel Stile (1½ miles) - The nearest shop is the Co-op village store which has a good range of groceries, local produce, off-licence, newspapers etc. Upstairs in the co-op is Brambles cafe and nearby is the Wainwrights Inn, a traditional Lakeland pub.

 Elterwater (2 miles) - An attractive little village named after the nearby lake.
 The Britannia Inn serves homemade pub food and local ales.
-Just opposite is the Elterwater cafe.
+Just opposite is the newly opened Slates cafe.

 Dungeon Ghyll (¾ mile) - Beneath the Langdale Pikes are the Sticklebarn Tavern and the New Dungeon Ghyll hotel, and a little further down the valley is the Old Dungeon Ghyll hotel.